ain/tekkie.dev/_posts/2017-12-13-angular-e2e-tests-on-gitlab-ci.md

 ## The problem

-How to launch an actual browser on CI with just command line at our disposal?
+How to launch an actual browser on Continuous Integration platform with just command line at our disposal?
+There is no obvious out-of-the-box solution for CI/CD pipelines.

 ## The plan

 - Run Xvfb (X virtual framebuffer)
-- Launch all AngularJS tests on Xvfb display with headless Chrome
+- Launch all AngularJS tests on Xvfb display with headless Chrome (Selenium testing)

 ## The solution